Azure/azure-powershell/src/MySql/docs/New-AzMySqlFlexibleServer.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+The name of the resource group that contains the resource, You can obtain this value from the Azure Resource Manager API or the portal.
-The name is case insensitive.

 ```yaml
 Type: System.String